How I've been able to afford my Life of Travel.

-Here is my journey, not necessarily the best but it's what I did and it worked for me and it can work for you as well if you want to follow along.
+Here is my journey, not necessarily the smoothest but it's what I did and it worked for me and it can work for you as well if you want to follow along the journey.

-July 2007 - Moved into a $3,000 a month house near all of the bars in Hollywood, put $85 in gas in my black Lexus Sedan so I could drive to Melrose to shop for more clothes that I didn't need.
-When clubbing, drove fast cars, and partied up in the hills thinking it was what would make me happy or cool, when in fact it did neither.
+Moved into a $3,000 a month house near all of the bars in Hollywood, spent $85 a week in gas in my Lexus so I could drive to Melrose and buy clothes that I didn't need.
+Also wasted money going to clubs, driving fast cars, and throwing house parties thinking it was what would make me happy or cool, when in fact it did neither.

-October 2008 - Went to Thailand on a 3 week vacation with my cousins Larry and Jacob.
+Went to Thailand on a 3 week vacation with my cousins Larry and Jacob.
 Quickly realized how amazing day to day life is in Thailand.
-Thinking I only had 3 weeks before going back to my stressful life and job back in Los Angeles, I spent $1,000 a week on expensive hotels, 3 massages a day and eating at the hotel restaurant.
+Thinking I only had 3 weeks before going back to my stressful life and job back in Los Angeles, I spent $1,000 a week on expensive hotels, 3 massages a day, over tipping and eating at the hotel restaurant.